Cesarla/rCache/README.md

 # rCache

-rCache aims to be a distributed replicated cache
+rCache aims to be a distributed replicated cache.

+## Technologies
+ - Scala
+ - Akka HTTP
+ - RocksDB